Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 The Voice grows firm.

-_"Now."_
+_"NOW."_

-The Spoken Word sounds like the _roar of many waters_, echoing through the depths of the Earth.
+The Spoken Word sounds like The Roar Of Many Waters, echoing through the Depths of the Earth and Beyond.

 It finally startles you awake into a nightmare.